kubernetes-sigs/cluster-api/docs/proposals/improve-status-in-CAPI-resources.md

 ### Example use cases

-This paragraph is a collection of use cases for an improved status in cluster API resources and notes about how this proposal address those use cases.
+This paragraph is a collection of use cases for an improved status in Cluster API resources and notes about how this proposal address those use cases.

 As a cluster admin with MachineDeployment ownership I'd like to understand if my MD is performing a rolling upgrade and why by looking at the MD status/conditions

-> The main signal for MD is performing a rolling upgrade will be `MD.Status.Conditions[UpToDate]` false.
+> The main signal for MD is performing a rolling upgrade will be `MD.Status.Conditions[UpToDate]`.

 > At least in the first iteration there won't be a signal at MD level about why rollout is happening, because controlled machines might
 > have different reasons why they are not UpToDate (and the admin can check those conditions by looking at single machines).
 > In future iterations of this proposal we might find ways to aggregate those reasons into the message for the `MD.Status.Conditions[UpToDate]` condition.

-As a cluster admin with MachineDeployment ownership I'd like to understand why my MD rollout is blocked and why by looking at the MD status/conditions
+As a cluster admin with MachineDeployment ownership I'd like to understand why my MD rollout is blocked by looking at the MD status/conditions

 > `MD.Status.Conditions[ScalingUp]` and `MD.Status.Conditions[ScalingDown]` will give information about how the rollout is being performed,
 > if there are issues creating or deleting the machines, etc.